GSA/digitalgov.gov/content/posts/2015-02-02-agency-perspectives-on-personas-use-development-and-challenges.md

 ---
+url: /2015/02/02/agency-perspectives-on-personas-use-development-and-challenges/
 date: 2015-02-02 10:00:00 -0400
-title: 'Agency Perspectives on Personas (Use, Development and Challenges)'
+title: Agency Perspectives on Personas (Use, Development and Challenges)
 summary: 'Personas are tools your agency can use to learn about your end users and drive decisions.
 Personas are so useful because they serve as a communication tool for your team.
 You can keep these personas in mind to guide any work that your agency performs.
 Let&amp;#8217;s delve a bit deeper into personas and review two'
-authors: [kdaniel]
+authors:
+  - kdaniel
 categories:
   - UX
 tag: